loafey/master-thesis/Thesis/TODO/Minor.md

     different types).

 - 2.2 Continuation-passing Style
-  - [ ] Nice with some citations, but a bit assymmetric, given so few above.

   - [ ] "tail call": this enters a bit suddenly - perhaps introduce tail calls and evalution order earlier?